Luis M. Campos: Early life and career

 Campos attended the University of California, Los Angeles (UCLA) as a graduate student, where he worked under Prof. Miguel García-Garibay and Prof. Kendall Houk’s supervision.
 During his doctoral studies, Campos also performed research at the University of Minnesota with Prof. Donald G. Truhlar during the summer of 2003, and at the Johannes Kepler University Linz in Austria with Prof. Niyazi Serdar Sarıçiftçi in 2004 and 2005.
 Campos was awarded an NSF Predoctoral Fellowship, a Paul & Daisy Soros Fellowship, and the Saul & Silvia Winstein Award during his graduate studies.
 He received a Ph.D. from the Department of Chemistry and Biochemistry in 2006.

 Campos then conducted postdoctoral research from 2006 to 2010 at the University of California, Santa Barbara, where he worked with polymer chemist Prof. Craig Hawker on functionalization and cross-linking of polymers using the thiol-ene reaction.

 Campos has started his independent academic career in 2011 as an Assistant Professor in the Columbia University Department of Chemistry.
 In 2016, he was promoted to Associate Professor.
+In 2023, he was promoted to Professor.

+He has served as an associate editor of the journal Chemical Science since 2018.